• Menu

 Climb the Vancouver Lookout’s Urban Grind

 Sound like too much effort?
 Don’t fret; the Vancouver Lookout has an elevator as well.
-And a visit to the top of this exciting attraction is one of the best things to do in Vancouver in spring – regardless of how you get there.
+This is one of my top activities on my Vancouver 3 day itinerary.

 a group of people sitting on muskoka chairs at the top of grouse mountain vancouver bc canada